learnlatex/learnlatex.github.io/en/more-16.md

 layout: "lesson"
 lang: "en"
 title: "More on: Accessing documentation and getting help"
-description: "This lesson show you where you can find the sources of LaTeX itself."
+description: "This lesson shows you where you can find the sources of LaTeX itself."
 toc-anchor-text: "More on: Accessing documentation and getting help"
 ---